Web design is not only creative, but includes much more…

 1. What are your goals?

-First port of call before starting work on your web design is to have a clear understanding of your business goals, or your client’s goals.
+First port of call with factors to consider when designing a website is before starting work on your web design is to have a clear understanding of your business goals, or your client’s goals.
 What are you trying to achieve with the new website or redesign?
 What is the main reason or purpose of the website?
 Speak to your client, your manager or ask yourself what they are

 What is the function of your website?
 Are you selling products or services, creating entertainment or delivering information?
 Ask why you want the redesign: are you looking to grow the number of registrations, decrease the bounce rate or maybe increase user participation like downloads?
 The function will predetermine your website design and platform.
 Goals are equally important if you are considering redesign.